DevMiloo/Melpo-verifier/README.md

-# Melpo verifier Terms of Service
+# Melpo Verifier Terms of Service

 ## Usage Agreement
 By inviting Melpo verifier to your discord server you agree that you have read, understood, and accepted these terms.
 You are also responsible for informing the members in your discord server about these terms.
 If you do not agree with any of these terms, you are prohibited from using or adding any version of Melpo verifier to your server.